-Adoption Subsidy News and Resources
+Adoption Subsidy Resources

 In the Winter 2009 issue of the U.C.
 Davis Journal of Juvenile Law & Policy, Mary Eschelbach Hansen and Josh Gupta-Kagan make a strong case for extending adoption and guardianship assistance beyond age 18.
 Their research suggests that such a policy change would increase permanency and save funds.
 To download article,